hendrikboom3/rackettown/README.md

 And things within things have context-dependent dimensions.
 At the moment I'm using hc-append and vc-append to *add* dimensions bottom-up.

-But if ay be convenient to pass down contextual resource constraints, such as availabls area.
-A door-drawer could key of that to determine door size.
+But if may be convenient to pass down contextual resource constraints, such as available area.
+A door-drawer could key off that to determine door size.
 Drawing code could simply refuse to draw if ther isn't enought space, forcing the context to consider alternatives.

 Maybe I need doorwidth and doorheight.